cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 tags: semantics
 ---
-There are a lot of terms that I've been throwing around when talking about the Bioregistry, so here's a glossary of each of them.
+There are a lot of terms that I've been throwing around when talking about the Bioregistry, so this blog post is a first draft of a gloassary of all of them.

+Later, I will revise this further and put it either on the Bioregistry website, or make a totally new repo on the [Biopragmatics](https://github.com/biopragmatics) GitHub organization.

 ## Controlled vocabularies